Johnston County Ag Report

 Private Applicators Recertification/Safety Classes

-whose license expires in 2014 to attend one of the last two Private Applicator Pesticide Recertification/Safety classes.
-These two-hour classes will be held on the following dates:
+The North Carolina Cooperative Extension Service is inviting all private applicators whose license expires in 2014 to attend the last Private Applicator Pesticide Recertification/Safety class for 2014.
+This last two-hour class will be held on the following dates:

 Thursday, September 11, 2014, beginning at 6:30-8:30 PM

-The classes will be at the Johnston County Ag Center in Smithfield on NC 210 Hwy.
+The class will be at the Johnston County Ag Center in Smithfield on NC 210 Hwy.
 Applicators are reminded that licenses expire at the end of the year, but all recertification credits must be obtained before September 30th of the year the license expires.
 Applicators are asked to bring their Pesticide Credit Report Card with the bar code scan along with them to class.
 Please call Tim Britton at 989-5380 to check credits.

 Pesticide Exam Schedule-Johnston County